 Ribbon microphones are once popular, but nowadays they are sparingly used.
 These mics come with light metal ribbons attached that are used to capture both air velocity and air displacement.
 This makes these microphones ideal to capture high-frequency sound.

 Modern ribbon microphones are sturdy and reliable than their older counterparts making them perfect for recording live performances, concerts with loud and noisy environments.
-These type of mics also work in tandem with dynamic and condenser mics to create vintage vibes.
+These types of mics also work in tandem with dynamic and condenser mics to create vintage vibes.

 - Perfect for capturing sound from instruments like strings, woodwind, piano and even vocal recording too